rocky-linux/documentation/README.md

 One of our main goals for Rocky is to have not just good but GREAT documentation, and we cannot do it alone.
 This document will get you started and will (hopefully) ease any worries you might have about doing so.
 We will always be here to help, so feel free to ask questions and join in the conversation.

-## Documentation Subject Matter
+## Documentation Subjects

-If you can dream it — or better yet, have done it before — then your subject matter is probably important to the Rocky Linux documentation project.
-Now that a Rocky Linux release is available, we expect that documentation submissions will increase.
+If you can dream it — or better yet, have done it before — then your subject is probably important to the Rocky Linux documentation project.

 Where do you come in — both now and in the future?
 If you have experience with anything Linux-related and can translate that to Rocky Linux, we would like you to start writing!